BOILER EFFICIENY TESTING

 Efficiency Feature Comparisons

-Number of boiler passes
+Number of Boiler Passes

 Repeatable air/fuel control

+Boiler Efficiency Testing is crucial to assess the performance of a boiler system.
 The efficiency of a boiler hinges on the burner’s ability to maintain the correct air-to-fuel mixture consistently throughout its firing rate, day in and day out, without the need for complex adjustments.
 While many burner designs claim to achieve this, the reality is that complex linkage designs often fail to maintain air-to-fuel settings over time.
 Consequently, adjustments are frequently made at high excess air levels to compensate for burner performance inconsistencies, resulting in wasted resources.
 When selecting a burner, prioritize simplicity in linkage assembly and accessibility for true efficiency and substantial savings over time.

 Heating surface